Free FOIA Request

 We File the FOIA

-We submit an official Freedom of Information Act request to the Chicago Department of Finance requesting your complete ticket history.
+We submit an official Freedom of Information Act request to the Chicago Department of Finance for your full vehicle debt — tickets, camera violations, boots, tows, and storage fees.

 3